sunny8080/Web-Dev-3.0/06-React/react-notes.md

 ## Remove files which will not be useable in project

+## Note :- Don't delete any file or content, it cause trouble in hosting

+this can be done when we don't want to host it online, Don't do it if you want to host it online

 1. from my-app/public remove delete all except index.html
 2. From my-app/src remove {setupTests.js, reportWebVitals.js, logo.svg, logo.svg, App.test.js,
    content of index.css and App.css, comments of index.js}